Like us, plants are subject to many bacterial diseases.

 Unlike viruses, which inject genetic material to reprogram cells to make more viruses, nearly all bacteria grow in the spaces between plant cells, working to destroy the cell wall and consuming its contents.
 [One species, Agrobacterium, comes close to crossing the line between viruses and bacteria by genetically modifying their hosts to cause cancer-like growths called crown galls.]

 Most bacterial diseases are transmitted by sap-sucking insects.
 Aphids, leafhoppers, nematodes, and psyllids are the most common disease vectors.
-Once these pests are infected with a bacteria, they carry disease to every plant they visit!
-As these pests feed, bacteria are inserted into the plant tissue.
+Once these pests are infected, they carry disease to every plant they visit.
+As they feed, bacteria invade the plant tissue.

-Bacteria can also enter plants through natural openings, such as stoma, and through injuries caused by rubbing, thorns, or wind damage.
-Onion maggot, cabbage maggot, caterpillar, cricket, slug, and other pest feeding damage can also open the way for bacteria.
+Bacteria can also enter plants through natural openings, such as stomas and injuries caused by limbs rubbing together, thorns, or wind damage.
+Onion maggots, cabbage maggots, caterpillars, crickets, slugs, and other pest-feeding damage can also open the way for bacteria.
 Other physiological conditions that provide entry for bacteria include citrus fruit split, mummies, and your very own pruning shears!

-One bacteria, Pseudomonas syringae pv. tomato, the bacteria responsible for bacterial speck, causes massive losses each year.
-Researchers at Virginia Tech discovered that this pathogen has figured out how to drop the bits of its own genetic information that were used by tomatoes to recognize it as a threat!
+One bacteria (Pseudomonas syringae pv. tomato), responsible for bacterial speck, causes massive annual losses.
+Researchers at Virginia Tech discovered that this pathogen has figured out how to drop the bits of its genetic information used by tomatoes to recognize it as a threat!

 How bacteria damage plants

-Once inside, most bacteria grow between plant cells, in an area called the apoplast, or within a plant’s vascular system.
-As vascular bacteria reproduce, they clog either the xylem or the phloem, depending on the specific pathogen.
-If you’ve been following The Daily Garden, you will realize that clogging the xylem blocks the flow of water up from the ground, while interfering with the phloem starves the plant by limiting access to sugars produced by photosynthesis.
-Do you think the symptoms would be different?
-How so?
-Tell us your thoughts in the Comments!
+Once inside, most bacteria grow between plant cells, in the apoplast, or within a plant’s vascular system.
+As vascular bacteria reproduce, they clog the xylem, phloem, or both, depending on the specific pathogen.
+Clogging the xylem blocks water rising from the ground while interfering with the phloem blocks access to sugars produced by photosynthesis, starving the plant.

-Back in medieval times, it was believed that bathing would remove a protective coating that saved us from the Evil Spirits that caused death and disease.
+During medieval times, people believed bathing removed a protective coating that saved us from the Evil Spirits that caused death and disease.
 [Thank goodness those days are over!]
 In the same way, scientific research is changing the way we look at many bacteria.
-Some have been reclassified due to more accurate information.
 At this point, the most destructive plant bacteria fall into one of these families:

 Fastidious vascular bacteria

-This group of bacteria cause plants to produce more auxiliary buds, creating a bushier appearance, and weakening the plant in the process.
-Phytoplasmas are used by many commercial greenhouses to create plants with lush, thick growth.
+This group of bacteria causes plants to produce more axillary buds, creating a bushier appearance and weakening the plant.
+Commercial greenhouses use phytoplasmas to generate plants with lush, thick growth.
 These bacteria also cause vivipary in strawberries.
 The same group of bacteria, carried by leafhoppers, cause corn stunt, cherry X-disease, and aster yellows in lettuce, celery, and other plants.

 Symptoms of bacterial infection

-Bacterial infection can be difficult to see, at first.
+Bacterial infections can be difficult to see at first.
 Water-soaked lesions or bacterial ooze are often the first signs.
-Traditional symptoms of bacterial disease include leaf and blossom spots with yellow halos, cankers, galls, soft rots, or the classic shepherd’s crook stem ends of fireblight, and wilting.
-These symptoms vary, depending on the type of bacteria involved.
-Also, since bacteria are alive, they are constantly evolving to get the better of their hosts, pushing plants to evolve, which then pushes the bacteria, and so on.
+Other symptoms include leaf and blossom spots with yellow halos, cankers, galls, soft rots, the classic shepherd’s crook stem ends of fireblight, and wilting.
+Symptoms vary depending on the type of bacteria involved.

 Conditions that promote bacterial disease

-Most bacterial diseases are seen in late April and early May in the Bay Area.
-This is because temperatures are rising, insects are active, there is enough moisture, and new, vulnerable buds and leaves are emerging.
-Most bacterial diseases prefer temperatures between 55°F and 85°F, with a highrelatve humidity.
+Most bacterial diseases occur in spring because temperatures are rising, insects are active, there is enough moisture, and new, vulnerable buds and leaves are emerging.
+Most bacterial diseases prefer temperatures between 55°F and 85°F, with a high relative humidity.

 Preventing and controlling bacterial disease

-Bacterial disease is very difficult to control once it gets a foothold.
-Your garden plants will be far better off if you can prevent it in the first place.
-The following good cultural practices can make a big difference in the number of bacterial diseases affecting your plants:
+Bacterial diseases are difficult to control once they occur.
+Your garden plants will be far better off if you can prevent these diseases in the first place.
+The following good cultural practices can make a big difference in the number of diseases infecting your plants:

 Of bees, disease, and marigolds

-If you suspect bacterial disease in your garden, take a closer look and monitor regularly.
-Very often, you can break the disease triangle once you know what is growing on and in your plants.
+If you suspect bacterial disease in your garden, take a closer look and monitor things regularly.
+You can often break the disease triangle once you know what is growing on and in your plants.